We appreciate your interest in our organization!

-Some volunteers get disappointed about the small amount of time we are actually sailing the sailboats!
-Some times we may stay at one harbor for several weeks, only going out with the workboats.
-If the weather is nice, we try to compensate with going out sailing, just for fun.
+Some volunteers are disappointed about the small amount of time we are sailing the sailboats!
+Sometimes we may stay at one harbor for several weeks, only going out with the workboats.
+If the weather is nice, we try to compensate by going out sailing, just for fun.
 Sailing is an important motivation, also for our team leaders and skippers, and it’s kind of the reward for the hard work we do cleaning beaches.

 What to eat

 There is not much space for cooking or storing food aboard, so we enjoy collaborating on what to eat.
-If there is a vegan in the crew, we normally all eat vegan- however there are always non-vegan options available aboard.
-We combine vegan, vegetarian, and regular options for meals, especially for breakfast and lunch.
+If there is a vegetarian in the crew, we usually all eat vegetarian.
+However, there are always non-vegetarian options available aboard.
+We combine vegetarian, and regular opportunities for meals, especially for breakfast and lunch.

-Sustainability is important to us, and we want to have the smallest footprint as possible.
+Sustainability is important to us, and we want to have the smallest footprint possible.
 Therefore, we dumpster-dive for food!
-This is of course voluntary, and you don’t have to eat dumpster food if you don’t feel like it.
-Normally we do not get the food from the dumpsters, but directly from the grocery stores.
-They know us, and keep away good food for us, that otherwise wood be going in the dumpster.
+This is, of course, voluntary, and you don’t have to eat dumpster food if you don’t feel like it.
+Normally we do not get the food from the dumpsters but directly from the grocery stores.
+They know us and keep away good food for us that, otherwise, would be going in the dumpster.

 To be able to plan the meals on board, we like to know your food preferences ahead.

-We have bedding, but you may bring your own sleeping bag if you like!
+We have bedding, but you may bring your sleeping bag if you like!

 Security and safety routines

 When not docked, at anchor, or sailing, all crew must wear a life jacket when outside- you may take it off inside as long as you know where you put it (for easy access).